 Arsen Hajian, Ph.D.
 Chief Executive Officer

-Erik Deutsch was previously Vice President of Engineering at Block MEMS / Block Engineering.
-At Block, he led all aspects of technology, product and business development in quantum cascade lasers (QCL), Fourier transform infrared (FTIR) spectrometers and microelectromechanical systems (MEMS).
-He was also the co-founder of Polychromix, a pioneer in handheld optical MEMS spectrometer development.
+Erik is an innovative and business-focused senior engineering executive and entrepreneur with demonstrated experience leading the strategic development of diverse new and existing technologies and bringing disruptive products to market and volume manufacturing.
+Erik has expertise in the development of OEM and system level solutions utilizing a diverse range of technologies: Quantum Cascade Lasers (QCL’s), Fourier Transform InfraRed (FTIR), and MicroElectro-Mechanical Systems (MEMS).
+Expertise in Optics, Lasers, MEMS, and system level packaging.
+Spectroscopy expertise in surface, liquid, and gas detection products using multiple technologies for academic, commercial, and industrial applications in oil and gas, medical, life science, life safety, and military markets.
+Erik was previously Vice President of Engineering at Block MEMS / Block Engineering.
+At Block, he led all aspects of technology, product and business development in QCL’s, FTIR spectrometers and MEMS.
+He was also the co-founder of Polychromix, a pioneer in telecommunications and handheld optical MEMS spectrometer development – since sold to ThermoFisher Scientific.
 One of Erik’s MEMS-enabled spectrometers was used to detect water on the moon during the NASA LCROSS mission.
-Erik holds numerous patents in advanced optical technology.
+Erik holds numerous patents in advanced optical and MEMS technologies and products.
 He received a B.A. in Physics from Vassar College and S.M. and Ph.D. degrees from MIT.

 Joseph Huehnerhoff, M.S.
 Senior Optical Engineer